 In-District Variance (Transferring schools within Lake Washington School District)

 Public school students in Washington state may request a transfer from their “home” district, where they reside, to attend school in another public school district, where they do not reside.
-That is known as an inter-district transfer or out-of-district transfer.
-Learn more.
+This is known as a Choice Transfer, also sometimes referred to as an out-of-district or between-district transfer.